 As well as being an enjoyable hobby, gardening also enhances well-being.
 Gardening will give you a greater sense of purpose and a nice dose of vitamin D, all while keeping you fit and active.

 Bird watching is a highly flexible pastime that gets you into the great outdoors to experience the wonder of animals.

 One of the best outdoor hobbies to occupy your time is hiking.
-Not only is it a fun activity which you can do with friends and family, but hiking also burns calories, improves heart health and mental health.
+Not only is it a fun activity that you can do with friends and family, but hiking also burns calories and improves heart health and mental health.

 Find out what this global phenomenon is all about, and use your mobile or a navigational device to search for containers hidden all over the world.

 Take advantage of nearby lakes and rivers by enjoying the calm pace and adventure of paddleboarding.
 Either get your own and load it up in the car or find a paddleboard rental near you.

 5km running is ideal for the casual runner, as the distance is challenging enough for a good workout but doesn’t require the hours of daily commitment running longer distances needs.

 Don’t have a dog?
 Head down to a dog pound or shelter, and volunteer to walk the dogs.
 This is a great way to get fresh air, keep active, and spend time with some gorgeous animals.

 There’s no shortage of hoops and outdoor courts that are often free to play on.
 Head down to a local one with a basketball, and see who wants to play.

 A great activity for people of all abilities, cycling is a wonderful way to explore your local area at a pace that best suits you.